GeorgeLarvin/Landing-page/README.md

 # Landing-page-template
-using bootstrap to create a landing page template that you could use for an app or anything you would like.
+using bootstrap to create a landing page template that you could use for an app or anything you would like that works on a mobile or tablet as it will be a responsive  website

 #landing-page-template-update1
 updated the section added the features section, and added a simple layout